Columbia Gas to plead guilty after U.S. probe into Massachusetts gas explosions

 Columbia also last year reached a settlement with the family of a teenager killed during the gas explosions.

-The company has called the explosions tragic and has sought to resolve claims stemming from the disaster.
+The company has called the explosions tragic and tried to resolve claims stemming from the disaster.

 The National Transportation Safety Board (NTSB) in September cited "deficiencies in management" in the incident.
 The board found Columbia Gas of Massachusetts should have first relocated the control lines to the newly installed plastic main line after the existing cast iron main line was replaced.